mboetger/chompchomp/frontend/README.md

-# React Application
+# Chomp Chomp Frontend

-This is a React application created to demonstrate the integration with a FastAPI backend.
+This is a React application created to demonstrate the integration with the Chomp Chomp backend.

 ## Getting Started